AttorneyOnlineVidya/AOV-Update/The Waifu Update/README.md

 Removes:
    * Justine CourtneyPro
+   * LSP emotes from Adrian, Rhoda and Cammy
+   * sfx-con-damage.wav
    * Duplicate slides from the VLR folders (Tenmyouji, Alice)
    * [BB] Dangerous and Malicious people, [TWEWY] Show Zetta slow and a few DGS songs